How Rush University Medical Center Saved $1M in OR Supply Spend

 90 Days to Go-Live

-Implementing any software solution, especially an inventory management solution that could impact patient care, can be a daunting task.
+Implementing any software solution, especially a medical inventory management solution that could impact patient care, can be a daunting task.
 However, that task was made much easier with the dedicated QSight implementation team that worked side-by-side with Rush every step of the way.
 Rush was able to implement QSight within 90 days starting first with seven Interventional Radiology Labs, two Electrophysiology Labs, and two Non-Invasive Ventilation Labs.
 Then, taking advantage of the scalability of the platform, they rolled it out across the OR department including 36 ORs.

 Customization